Nexmo/nexmo-developer/_api/application.md

 Parameter | Description
 -- | --
 `name` | The name of your application
 `type` | The Nexmo product or products that you access with this application.
-Currently only `voice` is supported.
+Currently only `voice` and `messages` are supported.
 `id` | The ID allocated to your application by Nexmo.
 `keys.public_key` | The public key used to validate the [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token).
 `answer_url` | The URL where your webhook delivers the Nexmo Call Control Object that governs this call.
 As soon as your user answers a call Nexmo makes a request to answer_url.